iurysza/module-graph/README.md

   default, no nodes are focused.
   If set, the matching nodes will be highlighted and only related nodes will be shown.
 The color can be customized via the `focusColor` property from `Theme.BASE`.
 [Read more](#focusing-on-specific-nodes).
 - **showFullPath**: Whether to show the full path of the modules in the graph.
 Default is `false`.
-This removes subgraphs.
+This removes sub-graphs.
 - **theme**: The [mermaid theme](https://mermaid.js.org/config/theming.html) to be used for styling the graph.
 Default is `NEUTRAL`.
     - Further customization is possible by setting the `themeVariables` property on the `BASE` theme.
 Check the